-Specific wells selected for the 2016 groundwater monitoring program, and the monitoring frequencies assigned to each well, are summarized in Tables 3-2 (monitoring wells) and 3-3, 3-4, and 3-5 (residential and water supply wells).
+Specific wells selected for the 2017 groundwater monitoring program, and the monitoring frequencies assigned to each well, are summarized in Tables 3-2 (monitoring wells) and 3-3 (residential and water supply wells).
 For the monitoring wells scheduled for groundwater quality sampling, Table 3-2 also presents a summary of the primary objective addressed by each monitoring well.
-The number of wells selected to address each of the groundwater-related CAMP objectives includes:
+The number of wells selected to address each of the primary groundwater-related CAMP objectives includes:

-- Performance Evaluation-Specific Objectives - ✓ Water Level Trend Monitoring (Objective [1]): 193 wells. - ✓ Contaminant Trend Monitoring (Objective [2]): 18 wells sampled quarterly. - ✓ Plume Stability Monitoring (Objective [3]): 41 wells sampled semiannually. - ✓ Mass Flux / Plume Definition (Objective [4]): 19 wells sampled semiannually. - Additional Monitoring Objectives - ✓ Support future development of final remedy performance monitoring program (Objective [5]): 78 wells (monitoring wells sampled on a quarterly, semiannual, or annual basis, including all wells sampled as part of performance evaluation trend monitoring, plume stability monitoring, and mass flux / plume definition monitoring). - ✓ Protection of water users (Objective [6]): 34 wells, sampled annually or semiannually. - ✓ Monitor groundwater chemistry in West Arsenic/CAMU areas (Objective [8]): 17 wells, sampled annually.
+- Performance Evaluation-Specific Objectives - ✓ Water Level Trend Monitoring (Objective [1]): 186 wells. - ✓ Contaminant Trend Monitoring (Objective [2]): 31 wells sampled semiannually. - ✓ Plume Stability Monitoring (Objective [3]): 46 wells sampled semiannually. - Additional Monitoring Objectives - ✓ Protection of water users (Objective [4]): 20 wells, sampled semiannually. - ✓ Monitor groundwater chemistry in CAMU area (Objective [6]): 11 wells, sampled annually.

 Groundwater quality sampling will be performed in accordance with applicable SOPs summarized in Sections 4 and 5 and provided in the project QAPP.
 Field parameters and static water levels will be recorded when water samples are collected.
-Samples will be analyzed for common ions, dissolved metals, and total metals (for residential and municipal water supply wells) as described in Section 6.
-Groundwater sampling and water level measurement activities will be performed in the shortest time period practical (1 day for comprehensive water level measurement events, 2 to 3 days for quarterly groundwater quality monitoring events, and 6 to 10 days for semiannual groundwater quality monitoring events) to provide a synoptic snapshot of hydrogeologic conditions.
+Samples will be analyzed for common ions and dissolved metals, with residential and municipal water supply wells also sampled and analyzed for total metals, as described in Section 6.
+Groundwater sampling and water level measurement activities will be performed in the shortest time period practical (typically 1 day for comprehensive water level measurement events and 6 to 10 days for semiannual groundwater quality monitoring events) to provide a synoptic snapshot of hydrogeologic conditions.
 The sampling schedule for residential and municipal water supply wells will depend on coordination with well owners to arrange access; however, sampling and water level measurement activities will be performed in the shortest time period practical.